Key Roles & Relationships

 Through chairing the Case Review Group, the Commissioner ensures fundamental independent decision making in respect of the commissioning and progress of reviews.
 Safeguarding partners delegate this decision-making function to the Commissioner and ratify any decisions made.

 Lead Members will continue to participate in the CHSCP, engaging alongside safeguarding partners and relevant agencies as ‘participant observers’ (non-voting) in the CHSCP Executive.

 Two lay members will participate in the CHSCP Executive, one representing the City of London and one representing the London Borough of Hackney.
-Lay members make links between the Board and community groups, support stronger public engagement in local child safety issues and to develop an improved public understanding of the local safeguarding arrangements.
+Lay members make links between the CHSCP and community groups, support stronger public engagement in local child safety issues and develop an improved public understanding of the local safeguarding arrangements.
 The role and responsibilities of Lay Members will be subject to review in the 12 months following implementation of the safeguarding arrangements.